mai-alaa/newsly/README.md

 ## Features

-- **Splash Screen with Delay**: Displays a branded splash screen with a 2-second delay before navigating to the main app.
+- **Native Splash Screen with Delay**: Displays a branded splash screen with a 2-second delay before navigating to the main app.
 - **User Registration**: Sign up with name, email, and password, including email verification.
 - **Verify Email Address**: After registration, users receive a verification email and are guided through the verification process.
   - Sends a verification email to the user's email address.